vra/easybox/README.md

 ### 2. use release
 This method only works on Windows.

-Download execute file from release page: <https://github.com/vra/easybox/releases>.
+Download the execute file from the release page: <https://github.com/vra/easybox/releases>.
 Directly run `*.exe` to begin.

 ## How to use
 ### 1. Demo
 ![demo](./imgs/demo.gif)

-First you need to choose a folder with images.
-Then you begin annotate them using easybox.
+Firstly you need to choose a folder with images.
+Then you can begin annotate them using easybox.
 The annotations will save in the subfolder named `easybox`.
 The format of each bbox in  annotation file is
 ```bash
 top left bottom right color
 ```